unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/output_7_0.png)

-## Reason of Gamma Correction
+## The Reason of Gamma Correction
-The reason we apply gamma correction is because our eyes perceive color and luminance differently than the sensors in a digital camera.
+The reason we apply gamma correction is that our eyes perceive color and luminance differently than the sensors in a digital camera.
 When a sensor on a digital camera picks up twice the amount of photons, the signal is doubled.
 However, our eyes do not work like this.
 Instead, our eyes perceive double the amount of light as only a fraction brighter.
 Thus, while a digital camera has a linear relationship between brightness our eyes have a non-linear relationship.
-In order to account for this relationship we apply gamma correction.
+In order to account for this relationship, we apply gamma correction.

-There are some other linear transformation function.
+There is some other linear transformation function.
 Listed below:
 - Contrast Stretching
 - Intensity-Level Slicing
 - Bit-Plane Slicing